gogoprog/tbing/README.md

 # tbing
-Templates-based bindings generator for C++
+Templates-based bindings and interfaces generator for C++